 If the management frame is an association response or a reassociation response, the frame body up to and including the AID field (9-37—Association Response frame body , Table 9-39—Reassociation Response frame body)

-Contents of IDP MIC element with the contents of MIC field being 0.
+Contents of IDP MIC element excluding the MIC field.

 Construct the Nonce as specified in 12.6.xx.3 Identifier Privacy Nonce construction.

-Plaintext set to the concatenation of IE data fields in the frame in the order they appear in the frame. i.e. the encryption is done in place.
+Plaintext set to the concatenation of selected data fields in the frame in the order they appear in the frame. i.e. the encryption is done in place.
 Data field of an IE encompasses the body of the IE present in the information field of an element (Figure 9-145—Element format) or the vendor-specific-content field (Figure 9-290—Vendor Specific element format) if the IE is vendor specific.
 If a data field of an IE is included, all of the data fields of its Fragment elements (see 9.4.2.188 Fragment element and 10.28.11 Element fragmentation) that immediately follow (if any) are included.
+Selected data fields are the data fields for the elements specified by the Protected Element IDs of the Identifier Privacy MIC element in the frame.
+If the frame is an SAE Authentication frame from a non-AP STA, the Scalar field in the frame shall be included in the Plaintext.

 Encrypt the plaintext and place the tag in the MIC field of the IDP MIC element